 If you do have breast cancer, the discharge will probably only come from one breast.
-You’ll likely have a lump in your breast, too.
+You may have a lump in your breast, too.

 Discharge is rarely due to cancer, however.
-Only about 3 to 9 percent of people who see a doctor for this symptom actually turn out to have cancer.
-Still, it’s a good idea to get any breast discharge checked out, especially if it’s a new symptom for you.
+One study found that only of women 50 years or older who saw a doctor for nipple discharge actually turn out to have breast cancer.
+It is still a good idea to get any breast discharge checked out, especially if it’s a new symptom for you.